Key words: injector, anti Nox, depollution, low Nox, Trionic, water, performance, power, Saab, Ecopower, octane, detonation, Turbo

 Automotive Engineer, Vol. 21, No 1, February-March 1996

-According to Saab, the injection of water is favorable to depollution.
+According to Saab, water injection is favorable for pollution control.

 Water injection is nothing new, during WWII it was used to increase the power of piston engine airplanes.